behzadshomali/Car-Rental-Management-System/README.md

 The system employs JSON data format for I/O operations.
 All data will be loaded and ready-to-use when the system is executed.
 By clicking on the “save” button, the user makes sure that all his/her changes will be written and stored for further usage.

+A also need to mention, I devoloped this simple program as my semester-2 final project in the university - Advanced Programming Course (Java)

 ## Sample images:
 Following images illustrates some menus of the program.
 You can also find a demo video of how the program works, [here](https://drive.google.com/file/d/1npdfrvZaMg3U-4HSzx35uhGNTi1-crKI/view?usp=sharing "here")!